yanghuafang/map-pose-former/README.md

   map on a geographically disjoint split — see [ROADMAP.md](docs/ROADMAP.md).
 - **Perception is an input.** No detector is trained, and none has been run yet: detections are still cut from the map and corrupted, on both datasets.
-M2b swaps in a pretrained online mapper's output.
+M2b swaps in a pretrained online mapper's output; the file contract for it is written and tested.
 - **Open loop only.** The prior is drawn from a distribution, not produced by the previous frame.